MerouaneBellaha/Rpg-Projet-CLI/README.md

   Then choose his target (from his team if it's a heal, from opponant team if it's an attack).
   Realise the action.
 Check if the game is over, otherwise it's player 2 turn.

-  4. When game is over (all characters fromm all opponants are dead), display the winner and some game statistics.
+  4. When game is over (all characters from all opponants are dead), display the winner and some game statistics.

   5. The game is composed of 2 players.
 Each players have a team of 3 characters.
   Characters must have health points, a name and a weapon.